A SWAR Approach to Counting Ones: Introduction

-In the current work we will develop algorithms for counting the ones in a binary word based on the concept of ``SIMD with a register (SWAR)'' \cite{FD98}.
+In the current work we will develop algorithms for counting ones in a binary word based on the concept of ``SIMD with a register (SWAR)'' \cite{FD98}.
 The idea is to partition large registers into fields of bits that are processed in parallel.
-We obtain algorithms of complexity $O(\sqrt{n})$ and $O(\log^2n)$ in slightly different settings, where the latter approach is less practical for current word-lengths, as it requires a lot of large constants.
+We obtain algorithms of complexity $O(\sqrt{n})$ and $O(\log^2n)$ in settings without multiplication and division, where the latter approach is less practical for current word-lengths as it requires a lot of large constants.

 Computing the parity of a binary word efficiently has received some attention in its own right, see, e.g., \cite{Anderson,Brumme}.
 It can of course be determined from the count of ones, but a specific approach might be faster.
 For a modified parity function we get an $O(\log n)$ solution in a restricted computational model which is competitive with methods using shift instructions.

-Also included is a parity function making use of integer division which for 32 bits is superior (in terms of ``C-operations'') to the implementations the author is aware of.
-It is inspired by \cite[Item 169]{HAKMEM}, which we outline in the Appendix.
+If multiplication is included in the set of operations, the complexity of counting ones can be reduced to $O(\log^*(n))$.
+Also included is a parity function making use of multiplication and integer division which is superior (in terms of ``C-operations'') to the implementations the author is aware of.
+It is inspired by the $O(\log^*(n))$ solution combined with \cite[Item 169]{HAKMEM}, which we outline in Appendix~B.